-Then, for a photo shoot of warmed brie with Spiced Rhubarb Chutney (coming soon), I bought a more affordable box of Raisin Rosemary Crisps at Trader Joe’s.
+Then, for a photo shoot of warmed brie with Spiced Rhubarb Chutney, I bought a more affordable box of Raisin Rosemary Crisps at Trader Joe’s.
 Then at the last moment, I opened the box and discovered that the crisps are a mere 1-inch square.
 That wasn’t going to cut it for the photo.

-Then, as MauiJim was doing his magic in the photo studio (well okay, a tiny spare room stuffed with photo equipment, table, props, and other incredibly important junk), I began eating the crisps.
+Then, as MauiJim was doing his magic in the photo studio (well okay, combined offices/kitchen/studio crammed with photo equipment, table, props, and other incredibly important junk), I began eating the crisps.
 Holy Moly!

 These are the elusive Higgins bread crisps, without the added parmesan topping.
 The quest is over.
 And I will never throw out a stale baguette again.